wangsha/open-dubbing/DOCUMENTATION.md

   --hugging_face_token HUGGING_FACE_TOKEN
                         Hugging Face API token.
   --tts {mms,coqui,edge,cli,api}
                         Text to Speech engine to use.
+Choices are:
-Choices are:'mms': Meta Multilingual Speech engine, supports many
+                        'mms': Meta Multilingual Speech engine, supports +1100 languages.
-                        languages.'coqui': Coqui TTS, an open-source
-                        alternative for high-quality TTS.'edge': Microsoft
+                        'coqui': Coqui TTS, an open-source alternative for high-quality TTS.
+                        'edge': Microsoft Edge TSS.
-                        Edge TSS.'cli': User defined TTS invoked from command line'api': Implements a user defined TTS API contract to enable non supported TTS --stt {auto,faster-whisper,transformers}
+                        'cli': User defined TTS invoked from command line.
+                        'api': Implements a user defined TTS API contract to enable non supported TTS.
+  --stt {auto,faster-whisper,transformers}
                         Speech to text.
+Choices are:
-Choices are:'auto': Autoselect best implementation.'faster-whisper': Faster-whisper's
+                        'auto': Autoselect best implementation.
-                        OpenAI whisper implementation.'transformers':
+                        'faster-whisper': Faster-whisper's OpenAI whisper implementation.
-                        Transformers OpenAI whisper implementation.
+                        'transformers': Transformers OpenAI whisper implementation.
   --translator {nllb,apertium}
                         Text to Speech engine to use.
-Choices are:'nllb':
+Choices are:
-                        Meta's no Language Left Behind (NLLB).'apertium'':
+                        'nllb': Meta's no Language Left Behind (NLLB).
-                        Apertium compatible API server --apertium_server APERTIUM_SERVER
+                        'apertium': Apertium compatible API server.
+  --apertium_server APERTIUM_SERVER
                         Apertium's URL server to use --device {cpu,cuda}   Device to use
   --cpu_threads CPU_THREADS
                         number of threads used for CPU inference (if is not specified uses defaults for each framework) --clean-intermediate-files
-                        clean intermediate files used during the dubbing process
+                        clean intermediate files used during the dubbing process --nllb_model {nllb-200-1.3B,nllb-200-3.3B}
-  --nllb_model {nllb-200-1.3B,nllb-200-3.3B}
-                        NLLB translation model size. 'nllb-200-3.3B' gives
+                        Meta NLLB translation model size.
+Choices are:
+                        'nllb-200-3.3B': gives best translation quality.
-                        best translation quality and 'nllb-200-1.3B' is the fastest
+                        'nllb-200-1.3B': is the fastest.
   --whisper_model {medium,large-v2,large-v3}
                         name of the OpenAI Whisper speech to text model size to use --target_language_region TARGET_LANGUAGE_REGION
                         For some TTS you can specify the region of the language.
 For example, 'ES' will indicate accent from Spain.
   --tts_cli_cfg_file TTS_CLI_CFG_FILE
-                        JSon configuration file when using a TTS which is involved by command line.
+                        JSon configuration file when using a TTS which is invoked from the command line.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level --tts_api_server TTS_API_SERVER
-                        TTS api server URL when using the 'API' tts --update              Update the dubbed video produced by a previous execution with the latest changes in
+                        TTS api server URL when using the 'API' tts --update              Update the dubbed video produced by a previous execution with the latest changes in utterance_metadata file
-                        utterance_metadata file
   --original_subtitles  Add original subtitles as stream in the output video --dubbed_subtitles    Add dubbed subtitles as stream in the output video

 ```

 # How it works